 Council holds records of established orchards in the 1970s that may have been exposed to persistent pesticides such as lead, arsenic, copper and DDT resulting in pesticide residues in the soil.
 Before any land with areas of soil contamination is used for a residential activity, Council will require specialised soil testing as part of any resource consent application.
 Soil contamination may also occur by other means such as historic sheep dip sites and surrounding holding paddock, fertiliser storage sites, airstrips and bulk bins and fuel tanks.
-These may need resource consent and soil testing as set out in the NES-CS.
-Please seek Duty Planner advice.
+These may need resource consent and soil testing as set out within the NES rules.
+Please seek Duty Planner advice the Council's Long Term Plan and created under the Local Government Act 2002.